-The following connection strings are examples showing the minimum set of connection attributes that you must specify in order to successfully connect to the data source.
+The connection strings in the following topics are examples showing the minimum set of connection attributes that you must specify to successfully connect to the data source.
 Depending on the configuration of the data source and the type of connection you are working with, you may need to specify additional connection attributes.
-For detailed information about all the attributes that you can use in the connection string, see "Driver Configuration Options" on page 42.
+For detailed information about all the attributes that you can use in the connection string, see "Driver Configuration Options" on page 44.